ryanfaircloth/rfaircloth.com/content/blog/2022/02/14/mitigating-the-impact-of-sources-that-have-lost-their-place-in-time.md

 ---
-title: 'Mitigating the impact of sources that have lost their place in time'
+title: "Mitigating the impact of sources that have lost their place in time"
-date: '2022-02-14T11:56:05-05:00'
+date: "2022-02-14T11:56:05-05:00"
 status: publish
 permalink: /2022/02/14/mitigating-the-impact-of-sources-that-have-lost-their-place-in-time
 author: ryan@dss-i.com
-excerpt: ''
+excerpt: ""
 type: post
 id: 918
 category:
   - Uncategorized
 tag: []
 post_format: []
 ---

 There are certain things in machine data that can not be forgiven.

 - Correct identification of time in UTC (time offsets are fine)